-I was writing a blog post today about the value of lead response time, when an cold prospect came to life out of the blue, and my point was proven - live.
+I was writing a blog post today about the value of lead response time when a cold prospect came to life out of the blue, and my point was proven - live.

 Here's a perfect example of how and why that works.

-In January of this year, I went through an exploratory process with an accounting firm looking to increase their client-base.
-We identified a strong use case, and put together a detailed proposal that fit their benchmarks and goals.
+In January of this year, I went through an exploratory process with an accounting firm looking to increase its client base.
+We identified a strong use case and put together a detailed proposal that fit their benchmarks and goals.
 Unfortunately, it wasn't the right time.
 They simply did not have the budget.

 Our plan was to reconvene exactly one year later when they had money set aside, and it was in my calendar to follow up in January.

 Now, I've always been a big advocate of integrating sales and marketing tech to achieve a quick lead response time...
 Many lead generation companies only focus on generating leads... whereas we have always been focused on the sale, and lead gen is just a step (or mile.. or ten) in the marathon of business growth.

 Inbound leads (new to inbound?) already give you a competitive advantage -

 - They've given your business permission to sell and market to them

 - They give you a TON of insight into their interests

 - With the right programming, they alert you of their engagement